 We are here for you...

-We are now offering outside casting services.
-We accept projects as time allows, and you are welcome to inquire.
+We are now offering outside casting services, as well as scanning & printing services..
+We accept projects as time allows.
+You are welcome to inquire.

 Our background in art, dentistry, and technology allows us to bring a wide range of skill to our shop.
 As Seunta grows, the circle of friends continues to expand and the inspiration to create new models brings a fresh challenge to the future.
 Thank you for making all of the years with Seunta LLC extremely rewarding and inspirational!